 You should be able to go home right away, as only local anesthesia will have been used.
 However, if you need to rest after surgery or require assistance getting home, please let our team know.

 As suggested, you will need to change your bandages and dressings yourself, but Dr. Trujillo and his team will explain how to do this before you leave for home.
 If you’re still unsure about the instructions you have been given, call the practice for further help.

 For the first 24 hours after the procedure, avoid brushing, flossing, and rinsing your mouth.
 After this initial period, you may resume your normal dental routine in the areas of your mouth unaffected by the gingivectomy.
-After 48 hours, saltwater rinse to keep your gums clean and to help them heal faster.
+After 48 hours, saltwater rinses to keep your gums clean and to help them heal faster.

 During the first week of recovery, avoid touching the affected area.
 This means no touching with your fingers or tongue, and no straining your mouth open to have a look at it.